TheBlueSky/TheBlueSky.SwiftAuthenticator/ReadMe.md

 ## Supported Frameworks ##

-Both the libraries target [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard); hence, they can be referenced from applications and libraries that target .NET Standard 2.0 or any of the supported platforms:
+Both the libraries target .NET Standard 1.3 and .NET Standard 2.0 (read about .NET Standard [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)); hence, they can be referenced from libraries that target .NET Standard 1.3 and above, and applications that target any of the supported platforms:

-* .NET Core 2.0
+* .NET Core 1.0 and above
-* .NET Framework 4.6.1
+* .NET Framework 4.6 and above
-* Mono 5.4
+* Mono 4.6 and above
-* Universal Windows Platform 10.0.16299
+* Universal Windows Platform 10.0 and above
-* Xamarin.Android 8.0
+* Xamarin.Android 8.0 and above
-* Xamarin.iOS 10.14
+* Xamarin.iOS 10.0 and above
-* Xamarin.Mac 3.8
+* Xamarin.Mac 3.0 and above

-If your application or library targets .NET Standard 1.x or any of its supported platforms, let me know. `TheBlueSky.SwiftAuthenticator` and `TheBlueSky.SwiftAuthenticator.Verifier` can target at least .NET Standard 1.6, with a small modification, and with a slight API changes I can cross-compile them to target .NET Standard 1.3.